 As illustrated in Table 1 earlier in this chapter, many studies have been done to estimate the potential for cost-effective energy efficiency investments.
 Across 20 studies, the median achievable potential from efficiency investments is estimated to be 18% savings relative to a business-as-usual baseline, with the savings achieved over about a 13-year period.
 Some studies have significantly lower and higher estimates (e.g. low of 4% over 4 years to a high of 32% over 10 years).
-For demand response, less estimates are available, but available studies, as summarized earlier in this chapter, generally estimate peak demand savings of 7-22%, although energy savings from demand response pilots thus far are that sometimes energy use increases a little, sometimes it decreases a little, but on average there is little effect on energy sales).
+For demand response, fewer estimates are available, but available studies, as summarized earlier in this chapter, generally estimate peak demand savings of 4-22%.
+Energy savings from demand response are not very well determined.
+Findings thus far from pilot programs are that sometimes energy use increases a little, sometimes it decreases a little, but on average there is little effect on energy sales.27

-These are substantial savings, and rather than arguing over the exact size of the efficiency and demand response resource, we agree that efforts need to be stepped-up to tap this resource.
+These are substantial cost-effective savings, and rather than arguing over the exact size of the efficiency and demand response resource, we agree that efforts need to be stepped-up to tap this resource, as long as it is cost-effective.
 The experience gained in these efforts will provide additional information on the ultimate size of these demand-side resources.